Articles tagged with: PEA

 2. The amount (and style) of team communication.

-The Study Manager is vital to keeping everyone working on the same page and making sure timelines are met.
-(I have another blog discussing the Study Manager role).
+The Study Manager is vital to keeping everyone working on the same page and ensuring timelines are met.
 A single team member delaying their deliverables will delay others on the team.

-Some consulting firms have multiple client projects underway at the same time.
-Unexpected delays in one study may cause them to shift personnel onto other clients.
-Unfortunately sometimes it is difficult to bring the team back together on your project at a moment’s notice.
+Some consulting firms have multiple projects underway at the same time.
+Unexpected delays in one study may cause them to shift idle personnel onto other studies.
+Unfortunately sometimes it is difficult to bring the team back together on the original study at a moment’s notice.

 The Study Manager must ensure that everyone understands what their deliverables are.
 Generally this is done using a “Responsibility Matrix”, but these can sometimes be too general.